 - a.
-The maximum height limits of the district do not apply to spires, belfries, cupolas, domes not intended for human occupancy; monuments, water tanks, water towers or other similar structures which, by design or function, must exceed the established height limits.

-- b.
-The following may exceed the established height limit of the district provided they do not exceed the maximum height by more than 6 feet:

-- 1) Chimney, flue or vent stack;

-- 2) Rooftop deck, patio, shade structure;

-- 3) Flagpole;

-- 4) Vegetation associated with a rooftop garden or landscaping;

-- 5) Skylights;

-- 6) Parapet wall; and

-- 7) Solar panels, wind turbines and rainwater collection systems.
+The maximum height limits of the district do not apply to spires, belfries, cupolas, domes not intended for human occupancy; monuments, water tanks, water towers or other similar structures which, by design or function, must exceed the established height limits. - b.
+The following may exceed the established height limit of the district provided they do not exceed the maximum height by more than 6 feet: - 1) Chimney, flue or vent stack; - 2) Rooftop deck, patio, shade structure; - 3) Flagpole; - Vegetation associated with a rooftop garden or landscaping; - 5) Skylights; - 6) Parapet wall; and - Solar panels, wind turbines and rainwater collection systems. - 8) Rooftop decks, patios or shade structures are not allowed to encroach into building height limits in Transition Area 2, Compatible Use Area.
+If provided in Transition Area 2, rooftop decks, patios or shade structures must fall under the height allowance as specified.
+A parapet wall can encroach up to 4 feet in Transition Area 2.

 - c.
-The following may exceed the established height limits provided they do not exceed the maximum building height by more than 10 feet, do not occupy more than 25% of the roof area, and are set back at least 10 feet from the edge of the roof:

-- Elevator or stairway access to roof; and

-- 2) Mechanical equipment.
+The following may exceed the established height limits provided they do not exceed the maximum building height by more than 10 feet, do not occupy more than 25% of the roof area, and are set back at least 10 feet from the edge of the roof: - Elevator or stairway access to roof; and - 2) Mechanical equipment and associated screening (not including a parapet wall).